aragon/docs/src/court/README.md

 Where:
 - `[FROM]`: address deploying the Arbitrable contract; this address will be the one available to create disputes with it
-- `[NETWORK]`: name of the Aragon Protocol instance you are using: `staging`, `rinkeby`, or `ropsten`
+- `[NETWORK]`: name of the Aragon Court instance you are using: `staging`, `rinkeby`, or `ropsten`

 This command will output the address of your new Arbitrable contract.

 Now, we are almost ready to create a dispute.
-The last step is to send some fake DAI to the Arbitrable instance so that it can pay for the protocol's dispute fees.
+The last step is to send some fake DAI to the Arbitrable instance so that it can pay for the court's dispute fees.
 The dispute fees are to pay the guardians for each dispute to be resolved.
 For the testing instances, each dispute costs 30.87 fake-DAI (`30870000000000000000` with 18 decimals).
 Thus, you will need to make a transfer from your account to your Arbitrable instance.